-Covid-19 has killed more than 3M people and infected over 144M others globally.
-Here are the coronavirus-related developments:
+Covid-19 has infected more than 362M people and killed over 5.6M worldwide.
+Here are some of the latest coronavirus-related developments:

 Subscribe to our Youtube channel for all latest in-depth, on the ground reporting from around the world.